-The lesson plans listed on this slide come from the SOGI 1 2 3 website.
+The lesson plans listed on this slide come from the SOGI 12 3 website.

 Teachers can adjust all lesson plans as they see fit, and all lesson plans are aligned with the BC curriculum.
+The content matures as the students mature.

-Each of these lesson plans give teachers ways to start discussions in the classroom.
+Each of these lesson plans give teachers suggestions for how to start a new discussion in the classroom.
 Notice how the material changes as the students mature.
 For example, primary lessons will be on family diversity and intermediate lessons will discuss stereotypes that we may face.